-VAXIMM’s technology is based on first-in-class oral T-cell activators that can be readily adapted to target a wide range of cancer-related antigens.
+VAXIMM’s technology is based on first-in-class oral T-cell activators that can be readily adapted to target a wide range of cancer-related and other antigens.

 The platform is based on the live attenuated bacterial vaccine strain Ty21, which has been administered to millions of people as a prophylactic vaccine to temporarily protect them from typhoid fever.
 This strain has been proven to be very safe and well tolerated.
 All immunotherapies resulting from this platform are taken orally by the patient.